nopnop2002/SC16IS752/RaspberryPi/README.md

 ---

 # SC16IS752 Driver for RaspberryPi
+SC16IS752 has a 2-channel UART and 8 GPIOs.
 1.8432Mhz crystal is used for SC16IS752.
 __The maximum transfer speed of SC16IS752 is 115,200bps.__

 ![SC16IS752-1](https://user-images.githubusercontent.com/6020549/71384120-e327c780-2622-11ea-8b85-b35da2f9deaa.JPG)